-- The notes are designed for investors who seek a fixed return that will not be less than 6.60% if, on any business day from and including December 15, 2011 to and including March 12, 2012 (i.e., any Review Date), the S&P GSCITM Brent Crude Oil Index Excess Return is at or above the Call Level.
-If the notes are not automatically called, investors should be willing to lose some or all of their principal if the Ending Index Level is less than the Strike Value by more than 20%.
-Investors in the notes should be willing to accept this risk of loss and be willing to forgo interest payments, in exchange for the opportunity to receive a premium payment if the notes are automatically called.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - The notes are linked to the S&P GSCITM Brent Crude Oil Index Excess Return, a sub-index of the S&P GSCITM that generally references the front-month Brent crude oil futures contract traded on ICE Futures Europe and does not reference the spot price of Brent crude oil.
-See "Selected Purchase Considerations Return Linked to the S&P GSCITM Brent Crude Oil Index Excess Return" and "Selected Risk Considerations The Notes Do Not Offer Direct Exposure to Commodity Spot Prices" in this term sheet for more information. - The first Review Date, and therefore the earliest date on which a call may be initiated, is December 15, 2011. - The notes are not futures contracts and are not regulated under the Commodity Exchange Act of 1936, as amended (the "Commodity Exchange Act").
+- The notes are designed for investors who seek early exit prior to maturity at a premium if, on any one of the four Review Dates, the S&P GSCITM Brent Crude Oil Index Excess Return is at or above the Call Level applicable to that Review Date.
+If the notes are not automatically called, investors will lose at least 10% of their principal if the Ending Index Level is less than the Strike Value by more than 10%.
+Investors in the notes should be willing to accept this risk of loss, and be willing to forgo interest payments, in exchange for the opportunity to receive a premium payment if the notes are called.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - The notes are linked to the S&P GSCITM Brent Crude Oil Index Excess Return, a sub-index of the S&P GSCITM that references the frontmonth Brent crude oil futures contract traded on ICE Futures Europe and does not reference the spot price of Brent crude oil.
+See "Selected Purchase Considerations - Return Linked to the S&P GSCITM Brent Crude Oil Index Excess Return" and "Selected Risk Considerations" The Notes Do Not Offer Direct Exposure to Commodity Spot Prices" in this term sheet for more information. - The first Review Date, and therefore the earliest date on which a call may be initiated, is October 7, 2011. - The notes are not futures contracts and are not regulated under the Commodity Exchange Act of 1936, as amended (the "Commodity Exchange Act").
 The notes are offered pursuant to an exemption from regulation under the Commodity Exchange Act that is available to securities that have one or more payments indexed to the value, level or rate of one or more commodities, which is set out in section 2(f) of that statute.
-Accordingly, you are not afforded any protection provided by the Commodity Exchange Act or any regulation promulgated by the Commodity Futures Trading Commission. - Senior unsecured obligations of JPMorgan Chase & Co. maturing March 15, 2012[†] - Minimum denominations of \$20,000 and integral multiples of \$1,000 in excess thereof - The notes are expected to price on or about September 16, 2011 and are expected to settle on or about September 21, 2011.
+Accordingly, you are not afforded any protection provided by the Commodity Exchange Act or any regulation promulgated by the Commodity Futures Trading Commission. - Senior unsecured obligations of JPMorgan Chase & Co. maturing July 19, 2012 - Minimum denominations of \$20,000 and integral multiples of \$1,000 in excess thereof - The notes are expected to price on or about July 8, 2011 and are expected to settle on or about July 13, 2011.